-Recent years have brought us so many new kitchen cabinet trends—from the super-saturated shades of blue that took over the industry, to the controversial arrival of two-tone (sometimes called "tuxedo") cabinets, to the advent of the now-beloved "contrast island", and beyond.
+Recent years have brought us so many new kitchen cabinet trends—from the super-saturated shades of blue that took over the industry to the controversial arrival of two-tone (sometimes called "tuxedo") cabinets.
 But there's one cabinet trend that really never goes out of style, and we think it's long overdue for some appreciation: white cabinets.

 The all-white cabinet look can sometimes be stark—cold, even—but this brilliantly balanced kitchen shows how to do it right.
 Added texture in the form of grey-green artisan tiles lend a bit of welcome character to the space, while the more traditional "footed" island brings a bit of old-school charm to the sleek concrete flooring.

 If you have your heart set on a truly all-white palette, look no further for inspo.
 Understated hardware and industrial-inspired lighting let these gleaming veined countertops—and coordinating slab backsplash—take center stage.
 This kitchen is truly a minimalist's dream.